kaeizen/grammo-backend/README.md

 # Common
 DEBUG=True
-MODE=development  # change to "production" for deployment
+BUILD_MODE=development  # change to "production" for deployment
 ```

 To generate a Django secret key: